awsdocs/aws-certificate-user-guide/doc_source/troubleshooting-renewal.md

 ### Managed Certificate Renewal for Email\-Validated Certificates<a name="troubleshooting-renewal-email-validation-failure"></a>

-If ACM fails to renew a certificate you originally validated by email, ACM sends an email for each domain name remaining in the `PENDING_VALIDATION` state\.
+Email\-validated certificates require domain validation every 825 days\.
+In order to proceed with renewal, ACM sends an email for each domain name remaining in the `PENDING_VALIDATION` state\.
 The domain owner or an authorized representative of the domain owner must take action to validate each domain name that failed validation\.
 See [Validate with Email](gs-acm-validate-email.md) for instructions on identifying which domains are in the `PENDING_VALIDATION` state and repeating the validation process for those domains\.

 ### Managed Certificate Renewal for DNS\-Validated Certificates<a name="troubleshooting-renewal-domain-validation-failure"></a>